Royal Goodbyes At Kensington Palace As Both William & Harry's Private Secretaries Depart

 Head’s resignation came just months after Catherine’s private secretary, Rebecca Priestley, resigned from her post late in 2017.
 The role was taken over by Catherine Quinn in October last year.

-And Fox announced his resignation as Harry’s private secretary just a month before the wedding in May.
+Fox announced his resignation as Harry’s private secretary just a month before the wedding in May.
 Another statement was issued on his behalf in gratitude of the many years of hard work from Fox.

 “His Royal Highness is hugely grateful to Ed for his hard work during a period that has seen the launch and growth of the Invictus Games, countless tours around the world, and the detailed planning for next month’s wedding.
 Ed has led the creation of Prince Harry’s private office and the development of His Royal Highness’s work across a range of issues since leaving the Armed Forces.
 He has worked tirelessly, providing valued advice to Prince Harry and leadership of a growing team.”